dusk-network/docs/src/content/docs/developer/integrations/wallet-core.md

 ---
 title: Wallet Core Library
-description: Integrate with Dusk Wallet-Core library to manage transactions.
+description: Integrate with DuskDS Wallet-Core library to manage transactions.
 ---

 This documentation explains how to use the <a href="https://github.com/dusk-network/rusk/tree/master/wallet-core" target="_blank">wallet-core</a> library from any programming language of your preference.